 Standardization is an important part of lean that includes both quality and productivity.
 If you have a “best practice” solution, it is important to make that a production standard to get proper results.
 It demands a strong leadership with great communicative skills to get people understand why they should follow the standard procedures.

+I can not emphasize enough how important leadership is for lean to work!
+Your management must also have strong communication skills.
 Lean requires a humble approach from the management and you must give the employees ideas serious consideration in order to get the employees to feel like a highly valued company asset.
 As I have written before in previous articles, you need to have a trial and error mindset in the warehouse to evolve.
 The employees should not be afraid of punishments for a mistake.
 It inhibits their initiative and the development of business.

 The management need to communicate the reason to continuous improvement and cost reduction.
 Without a purpose, the employees get lost and loose energy to be creative.
 You need to explain the importance to evolve in order to be competitive.

 Measure what is important.
 In my opinion, many companies measure too much.
-They have too many KPI´S, with questionable value to the economic impact.
-Make it easy for the employees to understand and use KPI´S that is easy to follow up in warehouse production.
+They have too many KPI with questionable value to the economic impact.
+Make it easy for the employees to understand and use KPI that is easy to follow up in warehouse production.

 If you want inspiration about lean I recommend you to read: ”Lean Thinking: Banish Waste and Create Wealth in Your Corporation” James P. Womack and Daniel T. Jones.
 This is one of the first major books that described lean and the positive impact.
 The first edition came out 1996, but is available in revised and updated edition.